tsinghua-fib-lab/impact-social-bonds-crisis/README.md

-# impact-social-bonds-crisis
+## The impact of social bonds on crisis perceptions during times of unsettling transition

-Supplementary materials for paper: The impact of social bonds on crisis perceptions during times of unsettling transition
+**Survey data:** survey_data.csv